 - (i) As a member of the executive you will need to attend JLD meetings and events as follows: - JLD executive and national committee meetings which are usually held in London at the Law Society's offices on a Saturday or Sunday approximately every six to ten weeks.
 If you miss three consecutive committee meetings you will be asked to step down and your seat will be re-opened.
 If there are two meetings over the course of a weekend, such as a national and an executive meeting, this will count as a single meeting. - Two full weekends (eg the JLD annual conference and ball, and the executive handover weekend).
-The executive handover weekend this year is scheduled for 12-13 November.
-Venue has yet to be confirmed.
+The executive handover weekend this year is scheduled for 10-11 November in Sheffield.